godpeny/pages/main/src/blog-post.26.md

 In conclusionthe idea of PCA is simple: reduce the number of variables of a data set, while preserving as much information as possible.

 ### Why Caputuring Variance of data?
+It is because variance is directly related to the amount of information (or spread) present in the data.

+#### Geometric Interpretation - Spread Implies Distinctive Features
+Imagine a 2D scatter plot of data points shaped like an elongated ellipse.
+The long axis of the ellipse represents the direction of maximum variance, meaning most of the data’s variability lies along this direction.
+PCA will choose this direction as the first principal component because it captures the most distinctive variation between the data points.
+Conversely, the short axis of the ellipse has much smaller variance and likely represents redundant or less important features that PCA can ignore during dimensionality reduction.
+Check picture in "Construction of PCA".

+The variance along a particular direction tells us how spread out or informative the data is in that direction.
+ - High variance means that the data points are more spread out, indicating that this direction captures a significant amount of variation (or patterns) in the dataset.
+ - Low variance suggests that most of the data points are clustered closely together in that direction, meaning that direction doesn’t add much new information.

+#### Higher variance implies more information
+Data points with high variance typically carry more distinguishing features and useful differences between samples.
+Low variance components are often considered noise or redundant, as they contribute less to distinguishing different observations.

+#### Dimensionality reduction without significant information loss
+By retaining only the components (principal components) with the highest variance, PCA ensures that the reduced representation of the data still preserves the most critical structure.
+The components with lower variance are discarded since they contribute little to the overall variability or structure of the dataset.

+### Principal Eigenvector in PCA
+The principal eigenvector is the eigenvector corresponding to the largest eigenvalue of the data covariance matrix $\Sigma$ where,
+$$
+\Sigma = \frac{1}{m} \sum_{i=1}^{m} \tilde{x}^{(i)} {\tilde{x}^{(i)}}^T.
+$$
+More details of derivation of above formula are explained in the "Construction of PCA".

+From the eigenvector equation of PCA,
+$$
+\Sigma u =\lambda u
+$$

+From the property of eigenvector, the eigenvector $u$ of PCA is a vector that, when multiplied by the covariance matrix $\Sigma$, does not change its direction and only gets scaled by a factor $\lambda$ (the eigenvalue).
+Thus, the eigenvector $u$ points in a direction of maximum variance(which is the eigenvector with the maximum eigenvalue), and we want to project data along this direction to reduce dimensionality while retaining information.
+For example, when covariance matrix $\Sigma$ is as following,
+$$
+\Sigma = \begin{bmatrix} 3 & 2 \\ 2 & 3 \end{bmatrix}
+$$
+You want to solve $\Sigma u =\lambda u$.
+Using eigenvalue equation, you get two sets of eigenvalue and eigenvector.
+ - $u_1 = \frac{1}{\sqrt{2}} \begin{bmatrix} 1 \\ 1 \end{bmatrix}$ and $\lambda_1 = 5$

+ - $u_2 = \frac{1}{\sqrt{2}} \begin{bmatrix} -1 \\ 1 \end{bmatrix}$ and $\lambda_2 = 1$.

+Since eigenvector $u$ is scaled with the eigenvalue $\lambda$,
+$\Sigma u_1$ will be the long axis of the ellipse of dataset indicating the largest variance.
+Conversely, $\Sigma u_2$ will be the short axis of the ellipse of dataset.
+(It will be helpful to see the picture in "Construction of PCA")

 ## Pre-Processing
 Pre-process the data to normalize its mean and variance as following.